valkwek/Graph-Search-Algorithms/README.md

 # Graph-Search-Algorithms
-This Github repository contains code for BFS, DFS, Dijkstra, and Best FS.
+This Github repository contains code for BFS, DFS, Dijkstra's algorithm, and Best FS.